 The electors shall have power to approve or reject at the polls any ordinance passed by the Council, or submitted by the Council to a vote of the electors, such power being known as the referendum.
 Ordinances submitted to the Council by initiative petition and passed by the Council without change shall be subject to the referendum in the same manner as other ordinances.
-Within twenty (20) days after the enactment by the Council of any ordinance which is subject to a referendum, a petition signed by qualified electors of the City equal in number to at least twenty-five percent (25%) of the number of votes cast at the last preceding regular municipal election may be filed with the City Clerk requesting that any such ordinance be either repealed or submitted to a vote of the electors; provided, however, that such petition shall contain the signatures of at least two hundred (200) qualified electors of the City.
+Within twenty (20) thirty (30) days after the enactment by the Council of any ordinance which is subject to a referendum, a petition signed by qualified electors of the City equal in number to at least six percent (6%) of the number of voters registered to vote at the last general City election may be filed with the City Clerk requesting that any such ordinance be either repealed or submitted to a vote of the electors; provided, however, that such petition shall contain the signatures of at least two hundred (200) qualified electors of the City.